-It will look a bit different to the GOG stock files.
-You can still use the before mentioned IPX Peer to Peer approach (selecting IPXWrapper UDP encapsulation).
+After extracting the files from the zip file, you can go ahead and start the ipxconfig.exe.
+If will look a bit different to the GOG stock files.
+Just as well you can use the before mentioned IPX Peer to Peer approach.
 But you can now also select the DOSBox UDP encapsulation option.
 If you do, you need to provide the hostname or IP of the IPX server, as well as the UDP port it listens on.
 As mentioned above, for testing host name www.mobile-infanterie.de and port 213 should work.